Mini-budget tax changes not right, says Michael Gove

 However, Mr Gove - who supported Ms Truss's rival Rishi Sunak in the Conservative leadership contest - has hinted he may not support the measures in Parliament.

-He welcomed the prime minister's acknowledgement that she had made mistakes in communicating her economic measures - but he was also critical of the substance of her policies.
+The veteran minister, who was levelling up secretary for former PM Boris Johnson, welcomed the prime minister's acknowledgement that she had made mistakes in communicating her economic measures - but he was also critical of the substance of her policies.

 Mr Gove said there were "two major" problems with the prime minister's plans.